aiven/aiven-docs/docs/products/cassandra/reference/cassandra-metrics-prometheus.md

 title: Aiven for Apache Cassandra® metrics available via Prometheus
 ---

-This article provides the list of all metrics available via Prometheus for Aiven for Apache Cassandra® services.
+This is the list of all metrics available via Prometheus for Aiven for Apache Cassandra® services.

-You can retrieve the complete list of available metrics for your service by requesting the Prometheus endpoint as follows:
+You can retrieve the complete list of available metrics for your service via the Prometheus endpoint as follows:

 ```bash
 curl --cacert ca.pem \